diwakar196/custom-test-extension/README.md

 the browser window in full mode while the user is taking the test, and disabling the user from manually closing the browser.

-### Added Basic Features
+### Features

 - [x] Extension should work only in selected URLs(test page) during a certain time/trigger.
 - [x] The browser should open in full screen mode.
 - [x] Pop up should be shown when someone switches between 2 tabs or Application.
 - [x] More than one tab can’t be opened.
-- [ ] Users should not be able to close the tab by the normal close button [shortcut keys should not work too].
-(User should only be able to close tab by clicking on
-“End Test” Button)
+- [x] If the number of opened tabs are more than one, test must not start.
 - [x] Should do requirement check initially when extension is activated:
 a.
 Audio
 b.
 Camera
 c.
 Internet Stability
 - [x] Capture the user related information in local storage.(e.g. IP, requirements check)

-### Extra Feature

-- [x] If the number of opened tabs are more than one, test must not start.

 # Steps to install the extension